icopy-site/awesome/docs/awesome/awesome-creative-coding.md

 - [School for Poetic Computation](http://sfpc.io/) - School in New York that explore the intersections of code, design, hardware and theory.
 - [Copenhagen Institute of Interaction Design](http://ciid.dk/) - Hosts a range of educational initiatives, most notably, the Interaction Design Programme and the CIID Summer School.
-- [Residencies, Fellowships, Summer Schools](https://github.com/terkelg/awesome-creative-coding/blob/master/https://docs.google.com/spreadsheets/d/1o__WKUBTHLoQX8pSRJsh0wMC8fCGzycQ0ezxe5CklxM/edit?usp=sharing) - Huge list of residencies, fellowships and summer schools around the world (https://github.com/terkelg/awesome-creative-coding/blob/master/Navigate with the bottom left tabs).
+- [Residencies, Fellowships, Summer Schools](https://docs.google.com/spreadsheets/d/1o__WKUBTHLoQX8pSRJsh0wMC8fCGzycQ0ezxe5CklxM/edit?usp=sharing) - Huge list of residencies, fellowships and summer schools around the world (Navigate with the bottom left tabs).

 ## Blogs • Websites